emmasherman/Data_146test/Project3.md

 Testing score for this value: 0.014

 Even though the ridge regression reduces the standard errors the Training and testing scores are similar from the previous two models.
 The performance of all of these models were not strong and this could be due to the fact that beds, baths, and sqft might not be good predictive indicators for the asking price of a house.

+For a ridge regression model, when the model is strong the rigde regression is shown as a curve and you can see where the points meet and there is a correlation within the date.
+Yet, if you look at this graph you can see that there is no universal point, rather the points are all over the place.
+This shows that the model is a poor fit.

 ![ridge1](ridge_nozip_act.png)